 In 2018/19, The Brilliant Club worked with 13,993 pupils across our programmes and special projects, and partnered with 843 schools and over 40 universities.

 The Scholar is The Brilliant Club's academic journal of outstanding pupil work!
 It is published termly and showcases some of the excellent work produced by pupils on The Scholars Programme and Uni Pathways.

 All assignments nominated for publication are reviewed by an expert panel of PhD researchers and only the highest scoring are published.

 Based on academic research, we designed an outcomes framework that details how we support pupils to progress to highly-selective universities.
 This framework is built upon cognitive and non-cognitive skills that academic research shows are linked to attainment and university progression.

-If you would like to find out more about our research consultancy, please email Dr. Katie Jones (Research and Evaluation Manager) for further information.
+If you would like to find out more about our research and impact consultancy, please email Dr. Katie Jones (Research and Evaluation Manager) for further information.

 To date, we have partnered with Cardiff University, the University of Sheffield, the University of Strathclyde and UCL to host the seminars.